memelll/CS121-WonderPet/README.md

 Greetings from Wonder Pet, where you can embark on a virtual pet adventure!
 To set up and fully enjoy caring for your virtual dog, follow these steps:

 ### ⚙️Prerequisites
-- Ensure you have Python installed (compatible with Python 3.x).
-Download Python from the [official website](https://www.python.org/downloads/): Python Downloads.
+- Ensure you have Python installed (compatible with Python 3.12.0).
+Download Python 3.12.0 from the official website: [Python Downloads](https://www.python.org/downloads/).

 #
 ### 🛠️Installation